 - Please be sure to note the yarns and pattern of anything handmade that you’re wearing.
 You will be asked.
 Also be prepared that you may be asked where to find the yarn/pattern at the show.

 - If you need a break, take one!
 Be kind to yourself.
 Respect others needs for breaks too.
 If you can find the info, take a note of large group meet up times and locations so your quiet tree doesn’t suddenly become the center of attention.

 - Prepare for an emotional release.
 Maybe you anticipated this for a very long time.
 Perhaps there was disappointment or surprises.
 All of your emotions are valid.

 - See more at tips for after sheep and wool.

 While much has changed, I hope my tips can help you enjoy a sheep and wool festival.

 Note: some photos are from Maryland Sheep & Wool.

-This post was originally published on October 3, 2014 and has been updated for 2017.
+This post was first published in 2014 and has been updated over the years and for 2021.